lachlanwp/Wurqit/README.md

 # Quick start

 Download the installer for your operating system from the releases tab in this repo.
-After downloading it to your computer, run the installer to install it on your computer.
+After downloading it to your computer, run the installer to install it on your computer

 # Options available